Vallivue School District

 Vallivue School District is a school district in Idaho.
 It is mostly based in Caldwell and Nampa, with locations in Canyon County.
 The Vallivue boundaries go as far as the Snake River.
 The Vallivue district boundaries border Middleton School District to the north, Nampa School District to the south, Caldwell School District to the northwest, and West Ada School District to the east.

+The district includes portions of Caldwell and Nampa as well as Greenleaf and a small portion of Middleton.

 History

 The Vallivue School District had its early beginnings as thirteen rural schoolhouses scattered throughout the countryside in Canyon County.
 These schoolhouses housed students from kindergarten through 8th grade.
 In 1961, the school boards came together to form Vallivue School District.
 The main building was the high school, and the 8th grade building was the middle school.
 Many teachers that graduated from Vallivue High School are teachers at the Vallivue Middle School.